seventhtuesday/CS215/README.md

-# a Repo for my CS215 assignments
+#A Repo for my CS215 assignments